 The Zoning Board of Appeals is designed to function as a ''safety valve" to relieve the pressure of rigid and inflexible provisions of zoning codes and statutes and encompasses the power, if an appeal is properly taken to the board, to interpret the zoning ordinance or local law and to grant variances.
 All zoning boards of appeals are directly given appellate jurisdiction by state law (NYS Town Law 267-b).
 This zoning enabling statute provides zoning boards of appeals with the power to hear and decide appeals from and review decisions of the administrative official responsible for the enforcement of the zoning regulations.
 The statute specifically allows the ZBA to reverse or affirm, wholly or partly, or to modify the decisions appealed to it.
 In short, the ZBA's appellate jurisdiction allows the board to interpret the municipality's zoning regulations.
 The ZBA is also entrusted by local statutes to issue specific Special Use Permits and is guided by the standards set out in the local zoning laws which the board then applies to the application.

 Zoning Board of Appeals Members:

-The Zoning Board of Appeals typically meets the second and fourth Thursday of each month, unless a cancellation is posted on the Town website.
+The Zoning Board of Appeals typically meets the second and fourth Thursday of each month at 6:00 PM, unless a cancellation is posted on the Town website.